MichaelCurrin/dev-cheatsheets/cheatsheets/shell/vim.md

 ## Configure

-Try out a config and if you like it, set it in the config so it is setup whenever you open a file.
+Try out a config and if you like it, set it in the config so it is set up whenever you open a file.

 ### Once-off